 In a preparation script, you can add any processor and the editor is always fast and responsive, no matter the size of the original dataset because the computation is done only on a small sample.

 Note that you can change the sampling, and you could even use the whole dataset.
-But you should really think ahead before switching the sampling to the whole dataset when you have a large dataset.
+But you should really think twice before switching the sampling to the whole dataset when you have a large dataset.

 First of all, it misses the point of having a fast and responsive editing mode, and you may even run out of memory!